AI dental receptionist · Australia & NZ

 • ADA fee guide quotes a check-up & clean at A$240–320; an emergency at A$180–650; a crown at A$1,800–2,400.
 One missed new-patient call after hours costs more than a month of an AI receptionist.

-• Recall non-response averages 32–48% across the AU practices we audit.
-Outbound AI recall in the same agent lifts response by 38–62%.
+• Recall non-response is a persistent problem across the AU practices we audit.
+Outbound AI recall in the same agent measurably lifts response — we benchmark the lift against your own baseline in the diagnostic.

-• Weekend and after-hours pain calls go to a generic answering service in most practices — and 71% of those callers book somewhere else by Monday morning.
+• Weekend and after-hours pain calls go to a generic answering service in most practices — and many of those callers book somewhere else by Monday morning.
+We measure this leakage against your own call data in the diagnostic.

 • Group practices (Pacific Smiles, 1300SMILES, Maven Dental, Genesis Care Dental) are the fastest movers — they have the call volume and the multi-site governance to make AI viable in 90 days.